What is hepatitis C virus infection?

 How common is hepatitis C virus infection?

-In Canada, about 1 in every 100 people are infected with HCV.
+In Canada, about 1 in every 100 people are living with HCV.
+The rate in B.C. is slightly higher.

-Many people with HCV infection have not been tested and do not know they have the disease.
+Because HCV infection is often not symptomatic for a period of time, some people are living with the virus but do not know.
 There are about 2,500 new cases of HCV infection identified in B.C. each year.

 - People who have used injection drugs or shared drug use equipment.